WWW (What, Where and Why) of Household Food Waste Behaviour - A Household Survey

 The aim of the project is to understand household and the broader community’s in-house waste behaviours in order to deliver targeted education, behaviour change and incentive-based programs.
 This will be delivered through three broad project activities:

-1. Increased understanding of factors that drive household food waste behaviour, and how it differs across space, time and demographics; including:
+1. Increased understanding of factors that drive household food waste behaviour, and how it differs across demographics; including:

-• Food waste profiles (generation, recycling and contamination levels) at the household level
+• Food waste profiles (generation and disposal behaviours) at the household level

 • How food waste profiles differ by demographic, diets/consumer behaviour and across time